Laszlo-Lazuer/nextjs-dashboard/README.md

 Security is a top priority for web applications, as they can be vulnerable to various threats.
 This is where Server Actions come in.
 They offer an effective security solution, protecting against different types of attacks, securing your data, and ensuring authorized access.
 Server Actions achieve this through techniques like POST requests, encrypted closures, strict input checks, error message hashing, and host restrictions, all working together to significantly enhance your app's safety.

+### Next.js with Server Actions

+Server Actions are also deeply integrated with Next.js [caching](https://nextjs.org/docs/app/building-your-application/caching).
+When a form is submitted through a Server Action, not only can you use the action to mutate data, but you can also revalidate the associated cache using APIs like `revalidatePath` and revalidateTag.

 ## Description

 This repository will follow along with the NextJS Dashboard app [tutorial](https://nextjs.org/learn/dashboard-app) from the NextJS documentation.
 Each chapter of the tutorial is broken out as it's own branch.
 Incrementally building upon itself as the tutorial progresses.